What is Ankylosing Spondylitis?

 How is it Diagnosed?

-Ankylosing spondylitis is diagnosed with X-rays, CT scan and MRI.
+Ankylosing spondylitis symptoms are diagnosed with X-rays, CT scan and MRI.
 The fused disk spaces give the spine a “bamboo” appearance on imaging studies.
 They also require blood tests to confirm HLA-B27 and rule out other diseases.

-The treatment of ankylosis spondylitis is highly individualized and may include observation, physical therapy, anti-inflammatories and spinal surgery.
+Ankylosing spondylitis treatment is highly individualized and may include observation, physical therapy, anti-inflammatories and spinal surgery.